 Trigger Link:

-Display the values from the "Subform" field in the "Procurement Demand Summary" field.
+Display the values from the "Subform" field in the "Purchase Request Summary" field.

-Add the "Serial Number" subfield and display its value.
+Add the "Serial No." subfield and display its value.

 Click Confirm to complete the setup.